gpii-ops/gpii-infra/TESTING.md

    1. `"isCreatePrefsSafeAllowed": true,`
 1. From the `gcp/live/dev` directory in your copy of the `gpii-infra` repository, run `rake couchdb_ui`.
 Keep the window open, you will need the information displayed onscreen in the next command.
 1. Upload the credentials you created using a command like:  `curl -d @couchDBData.json -H "Content-type: application/json" -X POST  http://ui:<PASSWORD>@localhost:35984/gpii/_bulk_docs`
-1. On the machine where your client is installed, replace the file `C:\ProgramData\Morphic Credentials\secret.txt` with the generated `secret.txt`.
+1. On the machine where your client is installed, save the `secret.txt` file you generated above to `C:\ProgramData\Morphic Credentials\secret.txt`.
 1. Restart, either by:
    1. Restarting windows
    1. Opening PowerShell as an administrator and running `restart-service "morphic service"`
 1. The Morphic icon in the task bar should now turn green shortly after startup.
+(The colours are different in some contrast schemes, you can also click "My Saved Settings" in the QSS.
+If you're logged in, you will see a like to re-apply the preferences stored in the cloud.

 #### Viewing the Logs for a Single Login